charlie4biz/Paystack-cakephp3/README.md

 <li>Rename the folder you just copied to postage</li>
 </ul>

-#Introduction
+# Introduction

-#Features
+# Features

-#Support
+# Support
-You can join the cakephp3 IRC channel support cause my support is limited. email: charlie4biz@gmail.com
+You can join the cakephp3 IRC channel support cause my support is limited.